thegreenspirit/CandyCrushGame_beta/README.txt

 Welcome to The Green Spirit's refurbishment of the Candy Crush Saga beta, originally hosted at https://static.arcadespot.com/wp-content/uploads/2015/10/candysaga/index.html.
-This version was actually originally availble on QQ/QZone, a Chinese platform, hosted by a third-party on the platform.
+This version was actually originally availble on 7k7k.com, a Chinese web gaming platform.

 What's included:
 CCPreloader: The preloader, pretty self explanatory.